-While my time off requests are sometimes imperative, sometimes they aren’t!
-Sometimes I just want to know I have a weekend or two free so that I can plan activities in advance.
-The downside to travel nursing is that some hospitals will look over your application if you request too much time off.
+While my time off requests is sometimes imperative, sometimes they aren’t!
+Sometimes I just want to know I have a weekend or two free so that I can plan activities.
+The downside to traveling nursing is that some hospitals will look over your application if you request too much time off.

 *This is a hospital issue.*

 While this could be on your non-negotiable list, it’s something that I’m willing to be flexible with.
 Will I take an assignment that requires me to work every single weekend?
 (Yes, those hospitals are out there).
 No. But will I take an assignment that requires me to work three out of four weekends?
 Sure!
 Figure out what you like/don’t like.
 If you’re okay working one, two, or three weekends a month then great!
 Just make sure to find out before you show up to the hospital so that you aren’t blindsided!

 To me, I’m okay negotiating this in my travel nurse contract because unfortunately, in nursing there are always going to be weekend requirements.
 As a new grad, I was expected to work every other weekend, which is relatively normal.
 You have to remember… that as a traveler you are there to help.
 You will probably get the shaft and you’re expected to pick up where they are short.
 Unfortunately, that tends to be the weekend shifts!

 Note: I always get the weekend requirement put in my contract.
 I was once told I had to work every other weekend.
 When I showed up to my assignment they scheduled me for three out of four weekends a month and I wasn’t able to argue because it was never in my contract that I would be every other.